oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 * `display_name` - The user-friendly name for the Autonomous Database.
 The name does not have to be unique.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous Database.
+* `is_auto_scaling_enabled` - Indicates if auto scaling is enabled for the Autonomous Database CPU core count.
 * `license_model` - The Oracle license model that applies to the Oracle Autonomous Database.
 The default is BRING_YOUR_OWN_LICENSE.
 * `lifecycle_details` - Information about the current lifecycle state.
 * `service_console_url` - The URL of the Service Console for the Autonomous Database.